magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -  <!--MAGECLOUD-2205-->**Improved {{site.data.var.ece}} extension support**—Downgraded the minimum version requirement for the guzzlehttp/guzzle package in the {{site.data.var.ece}} [composer.json file]({{ page.baseurl }}/cloud/reference/cloud-composer.html) to version 6.2 so that the `ece-tools` package is compatible with more extensions.

 - <!--MAGECLOUD-2363-->**Apply custom changes to your {{site.data.var.ee}} application during the build phase**—We split the build phase into two separate processes so that you can use hooks to apply custom changes to the generated static content before packaging the application for deployment.
 The *build:generate* process generates code, applies patches, and generates static content.
 The *build:transfer* process deploys the application.
-You must update existing hooks to use the new functionality.
 See [Application hooks]({{ page.baseurl }}//cloud/project/project-conf-files_magento-app.html#hooks).

--  <!--MAGECLOUD-2445-->**Cron scheduling improvements**—Improved cron job management during the deploy phase to prevent database locks and other critical issues.
-Now, all cron jobs stop during the deploy phase and restart after the deploy phase completes.

 -  **Environment configuration checks**—Improved validation of the environment configuration to warn customers about version incompatibilities and configuration errors before building and deploying {{site.data.var.ece}}.